Top 5 Meditation Benefits

 3. Meditation makes you stronger against pain

-Meditation can diminish the perception of pain in the brain.
-So, incorporating meditation into your routine could be beneficial for controlling pain.
+Meditation can diminish the brain's perception of pain, so incorporating meditation into your routine could be beneficial for controlling pain.

 A large meta-analysis of studies enrolling 3,500 participants concluded that meditation was associated with decreased pain.
 (6)